 Eat right and get plenty of rest.
 It sounds like common sense, but the condition of your facial hair directly corresponds to the health of your body.
 Incorporate protein-rich foods, such as fish, eggs and beans, into your diet.
-Reduce stresses in your life, and get a full night's sleep.
-Leonora Doclis, senior trichologist at the Belgravia Centre, reports that stress can actually cause hair loss.
+Reduce stresses in your life, as stress can actually cause hair loss, and get a full night's sleep regularly.

 Supplement your healthful diet with vitamins and minerals shown to improve hair growth.
 Consider taking 3 milligrams of biotin a day, as it's known to help with hair loss.

 Other supplements that may increase facial hair growth include, but are not limited to, vitamins B6, C and E as well as beta-carotene, nettle and flax seed oil.
 Consult your doctor prior to beginning a supplement routine and discuss the appropriate dosage for each.

 Many potential beards and goatees get shaved off at the first sign of itching.
 It will take at least four weeks for your facial hair to grow in completely, and you will have to endure a period of uncomfortable itching.
 Using a mild, over-the-counter steroid cream like hydrocortisone 1 percent can give you some relief from the itching.
 Resist the temptation to shave it and eventually the hairs on your face will soften.